Adam Pardy: Playing style

 Pardy is not an offensive defenceman, instead focusing his play on preventing his opposition from scoring.
 His defensive partner, Cory Sarich, praised his calm demeanor heading into the 2009–10 season.
 He also plays a physical game, recording 77 hits in 60 games as a rookie, including a check on Jared Boll that was described as one of the best of the 2008–09 season.

 Personal life

-Pardy grew up in Bonavista, Newfoundland, a town of about 3,800 people.
+Pardy grew up in Bonavista, Newfoundland, a town of about 3,190 people.
 He comes from a tight-knit family; his parents, Stan and Lorraine, and elder brothers, Neil and Todd, made sacrifices and committed the little money they had towards Pardy's hockey career.
 His family followed him to Alberta but have since returned home.
 Pardy's father used to work in construction in Lloydminster, and his brothers are electricians in Calgary.
 The family now rents out small houses to tourists visiting Bonavista.

 In addition to ice hockey, Pardy played ball hockey while a junior.
 He was named the most valuable defenceman at the 2003 junior nationals by the Canadian Ball Hockey Association.
 He won a bronze medal with the Canadian team at the 2004 World Ball Hockey Championships in Slovakia.

-Pardy is a spokesman for Big Brothers Big Sisters of Calgary.
+Pardy was a spokesman for Big Brothers Big Sisters of Calgary.